-A red giant star is a dying star in the last stages of stellar evolution.
-In only a few billion years, our own sun will turn into a red giant star, expand and engulf the inner planets, possibly even Earth.
-What does the future hold for the light of our solar system and others like it?
+A red giant is a dying star in the final stages of stellar evolution.
+In about five billion years, our own sun will turn into a red giant, expand and engulf the inner planets — possibly even Earth.

 Forming a giant